Christian Yelich Player Props: Brewers vs. Giants

 Christian Yelich At The Plate

-- In 13.3% of his games this year, he has hit a home run, and 3.1% of his trips to the dish.
+- He has gone deep in 12.9% of his games this year, and 3% of his trips to the dish.

-- He has scored in 17 games this season (56.7%), including multiple runs in eight games.
+- He has scored a run in 17 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.